papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     | `resources`                  | Object           | Kubernetes-specific: represent the resources limits/reservations needed by the node                                                    | -             |
     | `substrate_cli_args_version` | 0 \| 1 \| 2      | Set the Substrate CLI args version directly to skip binary evaluation overhead                                                         | -             |

-    So, for example, the following configuration file defines a minimal example for the relaychain, including the `node_groups` key:
+    So, for example, the following configuration file defines a minimal example for the relay chain, including the `node_groups` key:

     === "relaychain-example-node-groups.toml"
         ```toml